digital-dream-labs/oskr-owners-manual/doc/unlock.md

 It is **strongly recommended** that you do a test upgrade with a safe upgrade file before unlocking your robot.
-If the process is confusing the first time it's recommended you do a test upgrade again and again until you feel compfortable with the process.
+If the process is confusing the first time it's recommended you do a test upgrade again and again until you feel comfortable with the process.

 Remember that modifying the ABOOT and recovery filesystems are dangerous operations.
 If the process is interrupted somehow while